RLBoost: Harvesting Preemptible Resources for Cost-Efficient Reinforcement Learning on LLMs: Impact of Weight Transfer Paradigm on Availability Spikes

 Our preemptible instance trace is based on~\cite{thorpe2023bamboo}.
 To match our resource constraints, we randomly sampled 50\% of the instances from the original trace while preserving their individual allocation and preemption event histories.
 We evaluate \sys on three representative segments shown in \autoref{fig:overall-trace}.
 Their characteristics are listed in~\autoref{tab:spot_trace}.
 For best cost efficiency, we control the maximum number of running preemptible instances, $N_{\text{prem}}$, according to~\autoref{algo:adaptive_seeding}, instead of allocating all available instances.
 When an instance is preempted, i.e., \texttt{remove} event in the trace, the trace replayer will shut down the instance and immediately start a new one if available.

-\subsection{Impact of Weight Transfer Paradigm on Availability Spikes}
+\section{Impact of Weight Transfer Paradigm on Availability Spikes}

-Our pull-based weight transfer agents stabilize the throughput on availability spikes.
+Besides allowing a newly available instance to quickly participate in the current step's rollout, the pull-based weight transfer agents also stabilize the throughput on availability spikes.
 As we observed in~\autoref{fig:overall-trace}, instances can be occasionally preempted, but a new one can be immediately allocated.
 In~\autoref{fig:ablation_weigh_transfer_restart}, we construct a scenario where three rollout instances are preempted and restart consecutively within a step.
 Because the synchronous weight transfer logic updates weights between each step, a restarted instance cannot join the current step rollout, and the throughput drops accordingly.
 In contrast, with our pull-based weight transfer agents, the restarted instances immediately pull latest model weights from the agents and begin rollout, and we can observe the throughput quickly recovers.